Chart Color Schemes

 Population growth drivers in Carrara are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of February 2026, AreaSearch estimates the population of Carrara at around 14,137 people.
-This is an increase of 999 individuals since the 2021 Census, which reported a population of 13,138.
-The current resident population estimate of 14,125 comes from AreaSearch's analysis of the latest ERP data release by the ABS in June 2024, along with an additional 37 validated new addresses since the Census date.
-This results in a density ratio of 1,068 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Carrara's population growth of 7.6% since the 2021 census exceeds the SA3 area average of 5.7%, making it a growth leader in the region.
-Overseas migration contributed approximately 56% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.
+As per AreaSearch's analysis of ABS population updates and new addresses validated by them, as of May 2026, the estimated population of Carrara is around 14,314.
+This figure represents an increase of 1,176 people (9.0%) since the 2021 Census, which recorded a population of 13,138 in the suburb of Carrara.
+The change was inferred from AreaSearch's estimation of the resident population based on the latest ERP data release by the ABS (June 2025) and an additional 36 validated new addresses since the Census date.
+This results in a population density ratio of approximately 1,081 persons per square kilometer, which aligns with averages observed across other locations assessed by AreaSearch.
+Notably, Carrara's growth rate of 9.0% since the 2021 census exceeded that of its SA3 area (6.6%), positioning it as a growth leader in the region.
+Overseas migration contributed approximately 56.00000000000001% of overall population gains during recent periods, with natural growth and interstate migration also being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Considering projected demographic shifts, Carrara is expected to grow by just below the median rate for locations outside of capital cities.
-By 2041, aggregated SA2-level projections indicate a population increase of 1,526 persons, reflecting an overall increase of 10.8% over the 17-year period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, which were released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort when utilising them.
+Considering projected demographic shifts, Carrara is expected to experience population growth just below the median of locations outside capital cities.
+Based on aggregated SA2-level projections, the suburb is anticipated to grow by 1,349 persons by 2041, reflecting an overall increase of approximately 9.4% over the 16-year period.

 Frequently Asked Questions - Population